SalmanMujtaba/Android/README.md

 InClass04_02: A simple app to generate passwords with thread pool and asynctask.

 InClassPhotoRetrieval: The app downloads images from a link and displays it in the main activity.

+InClassNewsApplication: The app fetches JSON data from afew news feeds and displays them on the screen.